Refugee Farmers Help Feed Aurora Families With Urban Farm

 AURORA, Colo.
 (CBS4) – An urban farm in Aurora is working to cultivate both community and fresh produce.
 It’s led entirely by refugees.

 Denver Urban Gardens received a $25,000 donation to increase its capacity at the DeLaney Community Farm.
-It had already grown more than 65,000 thousands pounds of vegetables since 2019 to support under-served communities in Aurora.READ MORE: Drought In Western Colorado Forces Largest Wild Horse Roundup In State History
+It had already grown more than 65,000 thousands pounds of vegetables since 2019 to support under-served communities in Aurora.READ MORE: Multiple Coloradans Test Positive For West Nile Virus, Cases Among Mosquitos 'Drastically Increasing'

 Now it has full-time immigrant and refugee farmers.

 “Our five farmers are refugees,” said Chris Corrigan, the director of DeLaney Community Farm.
-“They’re some of the most talented, skilled farmers I’ve ever had the pleasure of working with.”READ MORE: Fairview High School Principal Don Stensrud On Leave As Title IX Lawsuit Is Investigated
+“They’re some of the most talented, skilled farmers I’ve ever had the pleasure of working with.”READ MORE: Denver Ties Record For Summer Bad Air Days As Threat For Severe Weather Returns

 “For our farmers, for them to be coming from these communities, for them to be coming from these communities, for them to be growing the food for their to be receiving it, I think is everything.”

-DeLaney Farm sends more than 30 different vegetables to fresh food pantries that serve predominately immigrant communities.MORE NEWS: Denver Fire Department Donates $100,000 Worth Of Equipment To Volunteer Firefighters In Mexico
+DeLaney Farm sends more than 30 different vegetables to fresh food pantries that serve predominately immigrant communities.MORE NEWS: Colorado Rescue Team Member Seriously Injured By 'Microwave-Sized Rock' During Recovery Near Capitol Peak